Shafi Parambil

-Shafi Parambil (born 12 February 1983) is an Indian politician and a member of the 14th Kerala Legislative Assembly.
-He is a member of the Indian National Congress and represents Palakkad constituency.
+Shafi Parambil (born 12 February 1983) is an Indian politician belonging to the Indian National Congress and a member of the 18th Lok Sabha representing the constituency of Vatakara.
+He had previously served as a Member of the Kerala Legislative Assembly representing Palakkad constituency from 2011 to 2024.

+His AICC appointment is one of the working presidents of Kerala Pradesh congress committee.

 Political career

-Parambil started his political life as a member of the Kerala Students Union.
+Shafi Parambil started his political life as a member of the Kerala Students Union.
 While in college, he was the unit office bearer of KSU and the general secretary of the college union.
-Parambil became the State General Secretary in 2007 and State President in 2009.
+Shafi Parambil became the State General Secretary in 2007 and State President in 2009.

 He was elected thrice to the Kerala Legislative Assembly in 2011, 2016 and 2021.
-In 2017, Parambil became the general secretary of Indian Youth Congress, he resigned a year later.
-He is currently the state president of the Indian Youth Congress.
+In 2017, Shafi Parambil became the general secretary of Indian Youth Congress, he resigned a year later.
 In the 2021 Kerala Legislative Assembly election he defeated E. Sreedharan by a margin of 3480 votes in a contest which drew significant attention.
+In 2024 Lok Sabha election, he contested from Vatakara and was elected with a margin of 1,14,516 votes.

 Personal life

-Shafi was born at Valanchery on 12 February 1983 to Shanavas Parambil and Maimoona Shanavas.
+Shafi was born in Karakkad, Pattambi on 12 February 1983 to Shanavas Parambil and Maimoona Shanavas.
 He is an MBA graduate.
-He is married to Asheela and the couple have a daughter.
+He is married to Asheela and the couple have a daughter and a son.